wbrowar/craft-guide/_docs/content/en/index.md

 Craft CMS is intuitive.
 Marketing plans and organizational workflows—not so much.
 Guide lets you create a user manual throughout Craft CMS so clients don‘t need to go far to get the answers they need.

+Guide was built to be a CMS manual, but Guide 3 is also a quick way to create widgets and unique Craft CP pages, without the use of a custom module or knowledge of PHP.

 ## Guide 3 for Craft CMS 3

 ![Guide in the Control Panel](https://assets.wbrowar.com/guide/img/guide-overview.png)